 - There are around 200 billion stars in the Milky Way alone.

-- VY Canis Majoris is the largest known star in our galaxy, if this star was in the center of our solar system it would reach the orbit of Saturn.
+- VY Canis Majoris is the largest known star in our galaxy, if this star was in the center of our solar system its outer atmosphere would reach the orbit of Saturn.

-- One of the smallest known stars in the galaxy is VB 10, it is only around 20% larger than Jupiter.
+- One of the smallest known stars in our galaxy is VB 10, it is only around 20% larger than Jupiter.

-- Some large stars may only exist for a few million years while very small stars can exist for trillions of years.
+- Very large stars have a lifespan of only a few million years while very small stars can exist for trillions of years.

 - The lifespan of our own star, the Sun, is around 10 billion years.